tlopo/influxdb-udf-proxy/README.md

 ##Usage

-UDFs can be called very easily, it follows the following syntax:
+UDFs can be called very easily, it follows the syntax below:

 `@udfName:{<opts>} query`